benonboldstreet/Inventoryapp/README.md

 All database endpoints have been updated to reference Firestore collections directly rather than the previous REST API approach, which has simplified our code significantly.

+## Technical Documentation

+For developers working on this codebase:

+- [Code Reference Guide](CODE_REFERENCE.md) - A comprehensive map of all Firebase endpoints, key files, and implementation details with line numbers
+- [Firebase Database Guide](FIREBASE_DATABASE_GUIDE.md) - Guide to the database structure and field requirements
+- [Migration Decision](MIGRATION_DECISION.md) - Why we chose Firebase over alternatives

+The Code Reference Guide is particularly helpful as it provides exact file locations and line numbers for all Firebase collection references and key implementation details.

 ## Current Status

 **What's Working:**